elastic/oblt-cli-buildkite-plugin/README.md

 - `GITHUB_TOKEN`
 - `VAULT_GITHUB_TOKEN`

+> [!NOTE]
+> The `VAULT_GITHUB_TOKEN` is set by default.

 If multiple are set, the plugin will use the first one it finds in the order they are listed.

+> [!WARNING]
+> This plugin modifies the git credentials.
+If you provide a token other than the default, make sure it has the necessary permissions
+> to perform the actions required by the command where this plugin is used.

 ### Permissions
 The plugin requires the following GitHub token permissions in the [elastic/observability-test-environments](https://github.com/elastic/observability-test-environments) repository: